fscorrupt/awesome-stars/README.md

 - [microsoft/Microsoft-Defender-for-Identity](https://github.com/microsoft/Microsoft-Defender-for-Identity) - Additional resources to improve customer experience with Microsoft Defender for Identity
 - [silverhack/monkey365](https://github.com/silverhack/monkey365) - Monkey365 provides a tool for security consultants to easily conduct not only Microsoft 365, but also Azure subscriptions and Azure Active Directory security configuration reviews.
 - [cybermoloch/PSAppDeployToolkit-Plus](https://github.com/cybermoloch/PSAppDeployToolkit-Plus) -
-- [aaronparker/packagefactory](https://github.com/aaronparker/packagefactory) - Integrating Evergreen, VcRedist, and IntuneWin32App to create a packaging factory for Microsoft Intune
+- [aaronparker/packagefactory](https://github.com/aaronparker/packagefactory) - A packaging factory for Microsoft Intune using Evergreen, VcRedist, and IntuneWin32App
 - [Mauvlans/OneDrive](https://github.com/Mauvlans/OneDrive) -
 - [The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool](https://github.com/The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool) - The script and configuration files in this repository provide an easy method to customize and apply performance related settings to virtual desktop environments.
 - [microsoft/Test-NetStack](https://github.com/microsoft/Test-NetStack) - This tool tests the native, synthetic, and hardware network data path